mayankdanger/image-loader/README.md

 4)replace the dummy graphic with the image data. <br>
 5)see for scroll event <br>
 6)on scroll calculate no of images to be added and repeat step 2,3,4 <br>

+Flaws which are removed
+1) maintain ratio of the image
+2) a page loader is also there which signifies the all the ajax requests(200 requests for this case) are completed 3)on clicking on image original image shows